 Like many I also came across this tea for the first time in one of the weddings.
 Getting a good Kashmiri tea in Karachi could be difficult and I had to go really far to get it.
 So making my own as per my taste was a quest.
-Developing a deep pink color naturally took me three attempts.
-The pink or gulabi tea was worth it.
+In order to develop a deep pink color naturally, I did three attempts.
+The pink or gulabi color that developed in third attempt was worth it.
 I have tried to give detailed pictorial step by step so you can make it in the first try.

 Many people complain Kashmiri tea is just like ‘badaam pista doodh’ or ‘hareera’.
-That is because many resturant serve a very milky Kashmiri tea.
-The Kashmiri tea with less milk has more intense kashmiri tea flavor and warmth.
-So I like my home-made Kashmiri tea more than what it served on ‘dhabba’ or cafe.
+That is because many restaurant serve a very milky Kashmiri tea.
+The Kashmiri tea with less milk has more intense Kashmiri tea flavor and warmth.
+So I like the my home-made Kashmiri tea more than what it served on ‘dhabba’ or cafe.

 Kashmir and Kashmiri tea